 The summer transfer window will run for 10 weeks from July 27 and close at 11pm on October 5.
 Follow all the news and analysis on Sky Sports News and across Sky Sports' digital platforms.

-The transfer window is open and there are A-list players in demand and whose futures are uncertain.
-We take a look at some of the big names who will be the centre of attention during the transfer window...
+The transfer window is in full flow and there are A-list players in demand and whose futures are uncertain.
+We take a look at some of the big names who will be the centre of attention during the next month or so...

 Few players are generating as much interest and intrigue as Jadon Sancho ahead of the transfer window.
 The 20-year-old, who turned his back on Manchester City to join Borussia Dortmund in 2017, has produced another stellar season in the Bundesliga, with City's rivals Manchester United now believed to be at the front of the queue for his signature.